ChALkeR/notes/Improper-markup-sanitization.md

     I have seen issues related to that (not mentioned here).
  4. You don't apply any transformation after the sanitization, including transfer errors.
  5. You use CSP which is not relaxed to a state where it does almost nothing.
- 6. You have carefully checked the OWASP [cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet).
+ 6. You have carefully checked the OWASP [cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) (and other similar ones that you might find on the internet).
 Better to add those examples to your tests, btw.

 ## Unsanitized `class` attribute
 [tl;dr](#tldr).